dhagrow/snekcfg/README.md

 sct.define('host', default='127.0.0.1', type=str)

 # some common types like set[str] are already built-in,
-# but here is an example of adding codecs for a new type
+# but here is an example of adding a codec for a new type.
 # *type* can be a type object, or just a string like 'str_set'
 cfg.register_type(
     type=set[str],